snwfdhmp/duck/README.md

 `curl https://raw.githubusercontent.com/snwfdhmp/duck/master/INSTALL.sh | bash`

 This will download the installation script and execute it.
-Be sure to have sudo permissions.
+Ensure to have sudo permissions.

 ## Usage